Albro3459/CloudLaunch/README.md

 ### Running the React Site:

-* See vpn-frontend folder for React README
+* See react-frontend folder for React README